maximefyodorov/my_portfolio/README.md

 # Portfolio
- Creating site with portfolio of my works ad a graphic designer
+ Creating site with portfolio of my works as a graphic designer